Fit as a Mama Bear

 Pumpkin protein pudding in a jar topped with cinnamon and a spoon in the jar with text at the top of the image.

-Rich, indulgent, and full of pumpkin pie spice flavor, this protein pumpkin pudding recipe is the perfect way to curb a fall craving.
-With a thick but creamy texture and 25 grams of protein, you can enjoy this no-bake dessert guilt-free.
+Rich, indulgent, and full of pumpkin pie spice flavor, this Protein Pumpkin Pudding recipe is the perfect way to curb a fall craving.
+Prepped in just 5 minutes, with a thick but creamy texture and 17 grams of protein, you can enjoy this no-bake dessert guilt-free.

 Pumpkin protein pudding in a jar topped with cinnamon and a spoon in the jar.